 Just like many other art supplies, such as acrylic paints, watercolors come in two grades: student and professional.
 Professional, or artist-quality, watercolor paint is typically made with more pigment and comes in a wider range of colors.
 As student watercolors usually have more synthetic binders and fillers, which keeps the cost down, but they tend to have less permanence.

-If you are a beginner, or just want to test your hand a watercolor painting, student quality should be just fine.
+If you are a beginner or just want to test your hand at watercolor painting, student quality should be just fine.
 You may not even notice much difference to begin with, and it will be lighter on your wallet.

 Number of Colors

-The nice thing with watercolor paint is that mixing means you can extend your color palette greatly without investing in a wide range of colors.
-So, if you are thinking of upgrading to artist-quality paint, you may want to start with just 5 to 10 colors to test before making a bigger investment.
+The nice thing about watercolor paint is that mixing means you can greatly extend your color palette without investing in a wide range of colors.
+So, if you are considering upgrading to artist-quality paint, you may want to start with just 5 to 10 colors to test before making a bigger investment.

 Of course, single pigment colors will be more vibrant than mixed colors, but some artists swear by using a limited number of single pigments and building from there.
-This will really depend on your style and what you are attempting to achieve.
+This depends on your style and what you are attempting to achieve.

 Level of Permanence

-Permanence is the paint's durability given exposure to light and humidity.
-Much of this is dependent on the quality of the pigments and how much filler—if any—is in the paint to cut down on cost.
-Permanence is also called lightfastness and you'll want to check your label to see how each color rates on the ASTM (American Society for Testing and Materials) rating scale.
+Permanence is the paint's durability, given exposure to light and humidity.
+Much of this depends on the quality of the pigments and how much filler—if any—is in the paint to cut down on cost.
+Permanence is also called lightfastness, and you'll want to check your label to see how each color rates on the ASTM (American Society for Testing and Materials) rating scale.
 You are looking for an I (excellent) or II (good) here, and most brands like Winsor & Newton will also have this information online.

 Opaque vs. Transparent Watercolors

-The beauty of watercolor paint is its ability to have light pass through it and create a washed-out effect.
-Watercolor paint can come in opaque or transparent, with manufacturers typically writing on the tubes or pans if the paint is opaque.
-Though you can thin opaque watercolors out, it will be important to note the transparency in order to create the layered effect of most watercolor paintings.
+The beauty of watercolor paint is its ability to let light pass through it and create a washed-out effect.
+Watercolor paint can be opaque or transparent, with manufacturers typically writing on the tubes or pans if the paint is opaque.
+Though you can thin opaque watercolors out, it will be important to note the transparency to create the layered effect of most watercolor paintings.

 Not familiar with watercolor transparency?
 Craftsy has a great introductory method for testing your paint.